| U of A team discovers "Starfish" fights toxinsThursday, February 10, 2000Edmonton Journal

 humans through improperly cooked meat, unpasteurized milk and impure

+water.
 The closely related toxin responsible for cholera is produced by

 the bacterium Vibrio cholerae.
 Approximately one in 20 infected persons